eadred/V2_API/README.md

 ##<a name="aws-security-groups">AWS Security Groups</a>

 ###GET

 The get request pull the entire cloud security groups which attached to Dome9.
-ID the request is made without the security group id then the entire security which attached to dome9 will return.
+ID: if the request is made without the security group id then the entire security groups which attached to dome9 will return.

 URL: https://api.dome9.com/CloudSecurityGroup/{id}
 METHOD: GET